 You can find more detailed information at Zero Carbon Edinburgh.

-Transition Edinburgh is applying for funding for this project from the Aviva Community Fund….here is a sneak preview video of our project.
+Transition Edinburgh is applying for funding for this project from the Aviva Community Fund….see here the video of our project..

-Casting your VOTE for our project “Pathways to a Zero Carbon Edinburgh” on https://www.avivacommunityfund.co.uk from 24th October until 21st November 2017 will make it possible to secure those funds for this vital project on community climate engagement!
+Casting your VOTE HERE for our project “Pathways to a Zero Carbon Edinburgh” NOW (from 24th October until 21st November 2017) will make it possible to secure those funds for this vital project on community climate engagement!

 Thank you so much in advance for supporting us :)!

-Over the past year Transition Edinburgh has hosted a dozen community engagement events where we shared ideas on ways to achieve a low carbon, resilient capital city.
+Over the past year Transition Edinburgh has hosted community engagement events where we shared ideas on ways to achieve a low carbon, resilient capital city.
 300 people came up with plenty of ideas.
 More than 70 participants ranked these ideas and priorities in TE Survey results September 2017.

 “Zero Carbon Britain” course

 Reem Alkayyem, Katharina Bouchaar, and Johanna Carrie from Transition Edinburgh attended the 2017 “Zero Carbon Britain” course at the independent Centre for Alternative Technology in Machynlleth, Wales.

 The course introduced the changes needed in order to achieve a 100% renewable energy-driven Britain with current technologies.
 This mainly requires improvements in the buildings, land use, energy, and transport sectors.

 Inspired by the course, Transition Edinburgh team is developing initiatives and projects to be launched next September.